 STEP SIX: We Notify You

-If we select your wedding to be reviewed by the pick panel, we'll contact you to get hard copy contact sheets for the images you linked to.
-Once the panel makes its decisions about what can work in the magazine, we'll contact you and the couple.
+If we select your wedding to be reviewed by the pick panel, we'll contact you and the couple.
 At this stage, we'll let you know if we're opting for a print or online story.
+We'll work with you to gather any additional details or access to high resolution imagery.

 STEP SEVEN: You're Published

-Once your wedding has been published (in print and/or online), we will send you a PDF copy of the story and the cover, plus a link to the online version or post.
+Once your wedding has been published (in print and/or online), you may request a PDF copy of the story and the cover.

 HOW WEDDINGS ARE CHOSEN FOR THE WEDDING ROW BLOG